mrpirated/Decentralized-Banking-System/README.md

 ## Introduction:

 This Project has been developed under the event Hack36 -v4 (2021) of college Motilal Nehru National Institute Of Technology, Allahabad.
 The project aims at tackling the problems which are currently faced by our banking system.
-We (BINARY BOSSES TEAM) had tried to put forward a quite basic approach yet efficient in many ways for the real-life problem.
+Team BINARY BOSSES had tried to put forward a quite basic approach yet efficient in many ways for the real-life problem.
 The project is based on E-Administration theme.
 We have tried to create a Decentralized Banking System.
 In this, we had created accounts such as users, comapanies and government officials for carrying out a virtual banking environment.
 We had tackled many issues such as payin taxes, purchasing products, user-to-user transaction, recruiting by companies, and many other vital fuctions.

 ## Demo Video Link: